jmhuie/SlicerBiomech/README.md

 - CSA: Cross-sectional area.

-- Compactness: Ratio between cross-sectional area and total cross-sectional area.
+- Compactness: Ratio between cross-sectional area and the provided total cross-sectional area.

 - Imin: Second moment of area around the minor principal axis.

 - Imax: Second moment of area around the major principal axis.

-- Theta min: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction.
+- Theta min: Angle (degrees) between the minor principal axis and horizontal axis in the clockwise direction, starting from the right side.

-- Theta max: Angle (degrees) between the major principal axis and horizontal axis in the clockwise direction.
+- Theta max: Angle (degrees) between the major principal axis and horizontal axis in the clockwise direction, starting from the right side.

 - Zmin: Section modulus around the minor principal axis.